tensorlakeai/indexify/docs/docs/getting_started.md

 ##### RAG for Question Answering

 We can use RAG to build the chatbot.
-We will retreive data from the indexes, based on the question, and add them into the context of an LLM request to generate an answer.
+We will retrieve data from the indexes, based on the question, and add them into the context of an LLM request to generate an answer.
 You can use any LLMs - OpenAI, Cohere, Anthropic or local models using LLama.cpp, Ollama or Hugginface.

 Get the name of the Indexes created by the extraction graph -
 ```python